-Child Development Center (CDC) Families may select a two- or four-week Leave/Vacation Fee Plan (which reserves their child's space) for each child enrolled in regularly scheduled child care programs.
+Child Development Center and/or School Age Care Families may select a two- or four-week Leave/Vacation Fee Plan (which reserves their child's space) for each child enrolled in regularly scheduled child care programs.
 Selection will occur during the Family's initial or re-registration for the upcoming 12 months.
-Families who choose the fourweek Leave/Vacation Fee Plan will pay a higher monthly fee than Families who choose the two-week plan since their fees are annualized to include Leave/Vacation.
+Families who choose the four-week

+Leave/Vacation Fee Plan will pay a higher monthly fee than Families who choose the twoweek plan since their fees are annualized to include Leave/Vacation.
 Once a Leave/ Vacation Fee Plan is selected, it remains in effect for their entire registration year (12 months).
-Kindergarten and School-Age Care do not receive vacation credits.

-Children enrolled in SAC and Kindergarten programs (offered in CDC, SAC or MS/T facilities) will not receive vacation credits.
+Children enrolled in SAC and Kindergarten programs (offered in CDC, SAC or MS/T facilities will not receive vacation credits.

 The two- or four-week Leave/Vacation Fee Plan must be taken in a minimum of one week increments (i.e., five-day time blocks - Monday-Friday).
-In CDC Programs, fees are not charged during the time the child is absent, and the child care space is reserved for the Family until the child returns.
+In CDC/SAC Programs, fees are not charged during the time the child is absent, and the child care space is reserved for the Family until the child returns.